Summer Safety Tips For Kids

 Summer break is swiftly approaching, and many parents are gearing up for family vacations, finding babysitters, and putting down deposits for summer camp.
-For many kids, more free time equals more screen time — but it doesn’t have to.
+For many kids, more free time equals more screen time — which brings with it a host of digital dangers.
+Read on for some summer safety tips for kids.

 Before the final bell rings to signal the start of vacation, sit down with your kids to explain what the plan is going to be this summer and what they can expect.
 Having it all squared away will create less worry for when you’re at work and away from your children during the dog days.
 Here are some things to remember when you’re drafting your summer attack plan.